|© UNICEF New York/2005|

 |UNICEF Press Officer Allison Hickling|

 Allison Hickling, a UNICEF Press Officer, has volunteered to help with the Katrina relief effort.
+This is her personal account.

 By Allison Hickling